 - 7 Ways to Protect Your Mental Health by Managing Stress

 - A General Guide to Mental Health Awareness for Students

 - Mental Health: What It Is and How You Can Find Help

-“Student depression and disengagement has been a big issue.
+“Student depression and disengagement have been a big issue.
 They are on screens all day, and then to have to connect with me virtually seems like just one more chore.
 They are having a lot of trouble dreaming beyond their bedroom walls.”

-“One of the hardest things this year is managing the anxiety of student and parents.
+“One of the hardest things this year is managing the anxiety of students and parents.
 Nobody likes uncertainty, and COVID-19 made this year the year of unknowns and speculation.
 A lot of counselors felt like they were also psychologists this year!”